yeeyee0/yeeyee0/README.md

 About Me: Learning Cybersecurity and about the cloud.
 Interested in learning more and seeing what is available on Github/ how to use Git.

-🔭 I’m currently working on: nothing yet
+🔭 I’m currently working on: AWS Cloud Lab, AWS Educate Certificates

+🌱 I currently have certificates in: AWS "Getting Started with: Security, Storage, Compute, Database"

 🌱 I’m currently learning: AWS

 👯 I’m looking to collaborate on: n/a

-🤔 I’m looking for help with: n/a
+🤔 I’m looking for help with: AWS

 💬 Ask me about: n/a